-Prescription and Over the Counter meds must be in the original container labeled with student's name, drug dosage and time to be given.
-Over the counter meds must be supplied by the parent.
+Prescription and Over the Counter meds must be delivered to the school by a parent or guardian in the original container labeled with student's name, drug dosage and time to be given.
+Over the counter meds acetaminophen or ibuprofen will be provided by the school district in pill form.
+A signed permission slip must be on file before medication can be distributed.
 All medications will be given by trained staff.